Adult Programs

 Steve Lane is an urban forestry consultant with Graf Tree Care Inc., where he performs tree inventories, urban forestry management plans, risk assessments, and expert witness work.
 He is also the current president of the Illinois Arborist Association, where he chairs the Advanced Training Program and teaches urban forestry classes for the organization.
 He provides instruction and speaks to groups about urban forestry around the country.

-Eric Menigut, senior resource technician, Forest Preserves of Cook County
+Eric Menigat, senior resource technician, Forest Preserves of Cook County

-Eric Menigut is a senior resource technician at the Forest Preserves of Cook County.
-Prior to his work at the Forest Preserves of Cook County he worked for the Chicago region of the National Audubon Society.
-He earned his bachelor’s and master’s degrees in environmental science from Indiana University– Bloomington.
+Eric Menigat is a senior resource technician at the Forest Preserves of Cook County.
+Prior to his work at the Forest Preserves of Cook County, he worked for the Chicago region of the National Audubon Society.
+He earned his bachelor’s and master’s degrees in environmental science from Indiana University–Bloomington.

 Phil Prohaska, senior resource technician, Forest Preserves of Cook County